Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 National Privacy Test

-Thousands of users tested their cybersecurity savvy.
-Find country rankings and average scores for different demographics.
+Thousands of users tested their cybersecurity-savvy.
+Find country rankings and average scores in different demographics.

 Parental monitoring apps

-We analyzed the top four parental monitoring apps, their popularity trends, how they work, and what problems the increased usage of these apps might create.
+We looked into the top 4 parental monitoring apps.
+We analyzed how they work, their trends, and what problems these apps can create.